Analysis: Linebacker looms as one of the most intriguing positions to watch for Seahawks

 Cody Barton

 So where does Barton fit?
-He ended last season as the SLB after the injury to Mychal Kendricks, and he may be thrown into that competition, as well, especially if, say, Brooks shows he needs more time and Wright is the WLB.
-Then, Barton could compete, or more likely, be the backup for, Irvin.
-Barton, though, also could be the backup at both inside spots, and depending on how all of those unfolds he could still emerge with a significant role.
+He ended last season as the SLB after the injury to Mychal Kendricks, and he might be thrown into that competition, as well, especially if, say, Brooks shows he needs more time and Wright is the WLB.
+Then Barton could compete with, or more likely be the backup for, Irvin.
+Barton, though, also could be the backup at both inside spots, and depending on how everything unfolds he could still emerge with a significant role.

 Ben Burr-Kirven

 Burr-Kirven was the backup last year for Wagner in the middle, and figures to start out there again this year.
 What that means is that logically, Burr-Kirven will again have to make his way on the team with what he does on special teams.
-Burr-Kirven had the second-most special teams snap counts last year of any Seahawk at 306 (Barton was first at 317, via ProFootballReference.com) and that experience should help in year two.
+Burr-Kirven had the second-most special-teams snap counts last year of any Seahawk at 306 (Barton was first at 317, via ProFootballReference.com) and that experience should help in year two.

 Shaquem Griffin

 Griffin will be one of the most interesting “on the bubble’’ players in camp.
 He ended last season playing almost solely in sub packages as a pass rusher, and was third on the depth chart most of the year at the SLB spot behind Kendricks and Barton.
 But as noted above, the SLB spot is pretty crowded, and the inside spots are, too.
-Griffin is also entering the third year of his rookie deal, when contract situations start to make things a little dicer for players.
+Griffin is entering the third year of his rookie deal, when contract situations start to make things a little dicer for players.
 Griffin has $158,810 in dead money vs. $670,595 in potential cap savings.

 But worth remembering is the expanded practice squad to 12 players and expanded eligibility, that anyone is now eligible.
 A lot of decisions Seattle makes at the end could be influenced by which players the team thinks will clear waivers so they can get then back on the practice squad.